awslabs/aws-encryption-sdk-specification/changes/2020-06-17_encrypt-max-plaintext-length-input/change.md

 given its unstructured nature.
 Thus, our specification recommends that languages SHOULD ensure that `max plaintext length` isn't supplied with a known-length plaintext by construction.
-If it doesn't, then it SHOULD ignore any customer supplied `max plaintext length` in the case that a known-length plaintext is supplied.
+If it doesn't, then it MUST ignore any customer supplied `max plaintext length` in the case that a known-length plaintext is supplied.

 ## Drawbacks